.st0{fill:#FFFFFF;}

 Who are you planning on inviting to your destination wedding?
 Take a moment to draft your wedding guest list.

-create a draft guest list
+Create a draft guest list

 A destination wedding requires a few additional considerations as you create a guest list - unless you're eloping.
 Because of the commitment (time and money related to travel) from guests, the guest list is likely to be much smaller than the guest list for a traditional hometown wedding.